pentene/parallel-union-find/index.md

 ## Summary

-In this project, we will implement optimized parallel versions of the bilateral filtering algorithm on CPU and GPU platforms, specifically using **OpenMP** and **CUDA**, respectively.
-We aim to benchmark these implementations rigorously, analyzing their performance characteristics and scalability across diverse optimization strategies and hardware configurations.
+In this project, we will explore different lock techniques of the Union-find data structure, specifically coarse-grained lock, fine-grained lock, and lock-free along with Union-Find specific optimizations (path compression, union by rank).
+We aim to benchmark these implementations rigorously, analyzing their performance characteristics and scalability compared to the serialized version.
+Finally, we plan to test our implementation in different graph algorithms to further analyze its performance in real-world applications.

 ---

 ## Background

-Bilateral filtering is a widely-used image processing technique known for its effectiveness in smoothing images while preserving edges.
-This edge-preserving smoothing is accomplished by calculating the filtered value for each pixel as a weighted average of neighboring pixels, considering both spatial proximity and intensity similarity.

-The bilateral filter’s per-pixel computation involves intensive arithmetic operations and memory access, making it computationally expensive, particularly with large neighborhood windows or high-resolution images.
-Each pixel’s computation involves accessing neighboring pixels within a defined radius repeatedly.
-Nonetheless, it exhibits good potential for par- allelization since each pixel’s final output computation is independent of other pixels, even though there are neighborhood dependencies.
-Exploiting parallelism through CPU multi- threading (OpenMP) and GPU massive threading (CUDA) can reduce execution time and enhance efficiency.
+The Union-Find data structure is essential in applications that require efficient detection of connectivity, such as clustering, graph connectivity, and image segmentation.
+The two fundamental operations are find and union.
+Parallelizing these operations requires careful handling of concurrent access to shared memory structures, along with optimizations such as path compression and union by rank.
+Parallelism combined with these optimizations significantly enhances performance for large-scale sets.
+Efficient synchronization must be paired with effective optimizations to achieve peak performance

 ---